Transition metal allyl complex

 Transition-metal allyl complexes are coordination complexes with allyl and its derivatives as ligands.
 Allyl is the radical with the connectivity CH2CHCH2, although as a ligand it is usually viewed as an allyl anion CH2=CH−CH2−, which is usually described as two equivalent resonance structures.

 Examples

-The allyl ligand is commonly found in organometallic chemistry.
-Most commonly, allyl ligands bind to metals via all three carbon atoms, the η3-binding mode.
+The allyl ligand is commonly in organometallic chemistry.
+Usually, allyl ligands bind to metals via all three carbon atoms, the η3-binding mode.
 The η3-allyl group is classified as an LX-type ligand in the Green LXZ ligand classification scheme, serving as a 3e– donor using neutral electron counting and 4e– donor using ionic electron counting.

-More common are complexes with allyl and other ligands.
+Scope

+Commonly, allyl ligands occur in mixed ligand complexes.
 Examples include (η3-allyl)Mn(CO)4 and CpPd(allyl).

+Substituents on the allyl group are also common, e.g. 2-methallyl.